cem-3000ve1/Miaki/README.md

 How to use:
 1) Download the Testkit/DEX PUP file for your firmware and put it @ ux0:/DEX.PUP
 2) Run the app and press X to install
+- its recommended to have reF00D (https://github.com/dots-tb/reF00D) installed, as f00d refuses to decrypt some testkit applications

 # Credits

 Silica - All Graphics, Most Code